-Between December 1st and 3rd, I attended the fantastic Close Protection Conference 2016 in Las Vegas, which was organized by the International Protective Security Board (IPSB).
+Towards the end of every year, there’s a fantastic Close Protection Conference which is organized by the International Protective Security Board (IPSB).
 In the conference a couple of years ago, I was hugely honored to do a ‘Tac-Talk’ (think TED Talk, just for security professionals) about surveillance detection, and I thought it might be a good idea to put the central points I covered in writing.

 Before I get into it, though, I wanted to give a big shout-out to the board members of the IPSB.
 I think it’s an extremely important organization—one that’s going to shape the future of the protective security industry.
 And to anyone who hasn’t yet signed up, consider this your personal invitation to do so.
 (Right away…)

 The goal of this article (and the ‘Tac-Talk’ it was based on) is to touch on a few central points regarding surveillance detection and to spark people’s curiosity about it.
 I want to get you interested in SD so that you can then go and find out more about it: read up about it, talk to people about it and figure out how you can gain value from it.

 Surveillance detection vs follow-up